-The 2021 kiwifruit harvest season is about to begin.
+The 2021 kiwifruit harvest season has to begun.
 It is a very busy in the orchards and packhouses.
 Training is provided by most employers.
-Work will began in early March and be available through to June.
+Work will be available through to June.
 Get in touch with employers directly through the Employers links below.

 Click here for the Orchard Employers List

 Keep up to date with what is happening by following “Kiwifruit jobs NZ” on Facebook.

 The Little Green and Gold Book